2008–09 Port Vale F.C. season: Finances

 On the financial side, poor results encouraged Vale fans to organize protests against manager Glover and the board, including Chairman Bill Bratt.
 With talks of fresh investment from shirt sponsors Harlequin Property came rumours on the internet that the company were planning to demolish Vale Park and build a supermarket, paying off Bratt to ensure his compliance.
 Bratt passionately denied these accusations, seemingly angered by the suggestion and claimed that if he were to comply with the protesters demands and remove himself and the rest of the V-2001 directors from the Board, then the club would fold as banks and creditors would seek their money.
 He also reiterated his prior statements by stating that he would be prepared to leave his position if the right offer were to be made.
 The club had to make monthly repayments of around £19,000 for a £2.25 million loan taken out from the local council in 2005.
 The club's shirt sponsorship came from Harlequin Property.

 Cup competitions

 In the FA Cup, Vale advanced past Huddersfield Town with a 4–3 win at the Galpharm Stadium, Dodds hitting a brace.
-They then were knocked out by Macclesfield Town at the Second Round stage with a 3–1 home defeat.
+They then were knocked out by Macclesfield Town at the second-round stage with a 3–1 home defeat.
 This meant the Vale missed out on a lucrative home tie with Premier League side Everton.
 Keeper Anyon slammed his defenders for their part in the defeat.

-In the League Cup, Vale were defeated 3–1 by Championship outfit Sheffield United at Bramall Lane.
+In the League Cup, Vale were defeated 3–1 by Championship club Sheffield United at Bramall Lane.

-In the League Trophy, Vale exited at the First Round with a 1–0 defeat to Stockport County at Edgeley Park.
+In the Football League Trophy, Vale exited in the first round with a 1–0 defeat to Stockport County at Edgeley Park.